 South Florida’s Voice of Conservation

-At least two Neotropic Cormorants were present at Wakodahatchee Wetlands this morning.
-The birds were in the usual location, on a tree island left of the T-intersection of the boardwalk.
+A Neotropic Cormorant was present at Wakodahatchee Wetlands on the morning of Jan.
+4. It was in the usual location, on a tree island to the left of the "T" in the boardwalk.

 Keep South Florida's Voice of Conservation clear and strong.
 Join, Give and Volunteer!
 You'll be helping TAS champion the environment and grow our Mission.

 5530 Sunset Dr., Miami, FL 33143, (305) 667-7337